Iain Thornley

-Iain Thornley (born 11 September 1991) is an English rugby league footballer who plays as a and er for the Oldham RLFC in the RFL Championship.
+Iain Thornley (born 11 September 1991) is an English former rugby league footballer who last played as a and er for Oldham RLFC in the RFL Championship.

 He previously played for the Wigan Warriors in the Super League, and on loan from Wigan at the South Wales Scorpions in Championship 1, Leigh and Workington Town in the Championship and the Salford Red Devils in the Super League.
 Thornley has also played for Hull Kingston Rovers and the Catalans Dragons in the top flight.

 Between 2009 and 2012 Thornley played rugby union with the Sale Sharks and Leeds Carnegie.

 Background

 Thornley was born in Wigan, Greater Manchester, England.

 Career

 Signed to Wigan as a teenager he was selected for the England Academy side but at age 18, he switched codes to Rugby Union to join Sale Sharks.
 After two seasons Thornley rejoined Wigan on a three-year contract.

 He played in the 2013 Challenge Cup Final victory over Hull F.C. at Wembley Stadium.

 He played in the 2013 Super League Grand Final victory over the Warrington Wolves at Old Trafford.